 Some capitals like Berlin are really spread out and you’ll probably need help to get around, but in the cities where you can save a few dollars by walking you should try to do so.
 It’s also a really good way to get a feel for the city’s energy, poke your head around corners you’ll never see on the subway, and will help keep you in shape too.

 If places are not walkable, there’s still no need to use taxis.
 Stick to public transport – it’s great in most major European cities.
 Uber also operates in most countries in Europe, which is usually a lot cheaper than a taxi, and even if Uber isn’t operational there’s probably an Uber-like app to help you get around.
-This is great guide to taxi apps in Europe (and the world).

 19. Rent a bike (maybe)